-- Energy efficiency: Home buyers are willing to pay more for an energy-efficient home according to a National Association of Home Builders survey.
-Replacing all of your light bulbs with LED fixtures may cost more up front, but they can last up to ten years and they’re easy to install yourself.
+- Energy-efficiency: Home buyers are willing to pay more for an energy-efficient home, according to a National Association of Home Builders survey.
+Replacing all of your light bulbs with LED fixtures may cost more upfront, but they can last up to 10 years and they’re easy to install yourself.

-- Touchless features: Design expert Kerrie Kelly predicts that replacing your bathroom and kitchen faucets with a touchless smart feature will attract buyers sensitive to the COVID-19 pandemic.
+- Touch-free features: Design expert Kerrie Kelly predicts that replacing your bathroom and kitchen faucets with a touchless smart feature will attract buyers sensitive to the COVID-19 pandemic.

 - Outdoor upgrades: Always wanted to bring home a fire pit?
 Now is the time!
 The impact of the pandemic on our social lives has led home buyers to prioritize the value of comfortable outdoor spaces.
 In fact, Zillow found that listings that mentioned a fire pit sold for 2.8% more than similar homes.